 Killala is an attractive town with a historical atmosphere.
-It provides the focus for a wide range of activities that contribute to a sense of place and identity.
-This town plays an important economic, social and cultural role and the main priority of the Plan is the consolidation of the existing centre and supporting of the existing businesses and activities, in order to maintain vibrancy.
-A character study of the town, with potential for an ACA designation, would ensure the protection of the unique character of the village, whilst allowing new development to complement same.
-Funding was secured under the 2017 Town and Village Renewal Scheme for Killala Round tower dereliction and streetscape improvements and the Plan supports continuing to avail of all funding streams to sensitively enhance the public realm and the re-use of derelict, vacant and under-utilised lands within the built-up area of Killala.
+The town provides the focus for a wide range of activities that contribute to a sense of place and identity.
+This town plays an important economic, social and cultural role and the main priority of the Plan is to consolidate the existing centre, while supporting the existing businesses and activities, in order to maintain vibrancy.
+A character study of the town, with potential for an ACA designation, would ensure the protection of the unique character of the town, whilst allowing new development to compliment same.
+Funding is secured under the 2017 Town and Village Renewal Scheme for Killala Round Tower Dereliction and Streetscape Improvements.
+The Plan supports the continued pursuit of all funding streams to sensitively enhance the public realm and the re-use of derelict, vacant and under-utilised lands within the built-up area of Killala.

-Three Opportunity Sites have been identified for Killala (see Map KA2):
+Three Opportunity Sites have been identified for Killala (Refer to Map):